Robert Neighbors

 Robert Simpson Neighbors (November 3, 1815 – September 14, 1859) was an Indian agent and Texas state legislator.
-Known as a fair and determined protector of Indian interests as guaranteed by treaty, he was murdered by a white man named Cornet, whose brother-in-law had been defamed by Neighbors, accusing the brother-in-law (one Patrick Murphy of Belknap, sheriff, saloon owner and businessman) a common horse thief, responsible for stealing horses from the reservation Indians.
+Known as a fair and determined protector of Native American interests as guaranteed by treaty, he was murdered by a white man named Cornet, whose brother-in-law had been defamed by Neighbors, accusing the brother-in-law (one Patrick Murphy of Belknap, sheriff, saloon owner and businessman) a common horse thief, responsible for stealing horses from the reservation Indians.
 When Neighbors refused to recant the accusation in front of the two men, Cornet shot Neighbors with a shotgun.
 Cornet was murdered, and Murphy was acquitted as he did not pull the trigger.
 Cornet went on the run and was killed during his arrest.

 Early life

 Robert Simpson Neighbors was born in Charlotte County, Virginia, on November 3, 1815.
 He was the sole son of William and Elizabeth (Elam) Neighbours.
 In later life he chose to drop the u from his last name.
 He was orphaned at a mere four months old, when both parents died of pneumonia.
 He was later educated by private tutors, who were retained by his guardian, Samuel Hamner, a Virginia planter.